ElektraInitiative/libelektra/doc/decisions/internal_cache.md

 @kodebach wrote:

-> Change the API and remove KeySet from kdbGet and kdbSet (also option 4 in #4574).
+> Change the API and remove KeySet from kdbGet and kdbSet also option 4 in [#4574](https://pull.libelektra.org/4574).
 > If the keyset is owned by the KDB handle, it should not be as big surprise, if there is extra data in there.
 > I certainly wouldn't try to asset anything on the contents of a KeySet that I don't own directly, unless the condition is explicitly documented somewhere.